 Rapid changes fracture the relationship between strategy and operating models—reducing execution effectiveness, creating confusion, and creating silos where managers refuse to give-up resources.
-Operating model changes are either too low level to create real change.
-Shifting lines on the organisation chart, while conveniently forgetting to shift how a function supports strategy.
-Then political realities and cognitive bias warps the process.
-Or, they are too high level, based in theoretical concepts that have little practical utility.
+Operating model changes are either too low level to create real change – or they are too high level, based in theoretical concepts that have little practical utility.
 The operating model must be grounded in data-driven strategy, or it loses the ability to assist in executing that strategy.
 Rather than structuring to execute, a new operating model simply retains the status-quo.

 In these situations, leaders must ensure the link between strategy and operations is strong, while also facilitating strategy cascading down the organisation’s divisions.
 Four areas enable the operating model to execute strategy: value creation, capability requirements, resource allocation, and, accountability and responsibility

 Not all work is equal, nor are all divisions.
-Strategy determines which areas deliver outsized value contribution relative to others – then the operating model allocates resources and priority to them, processes, or brand elements which deliver outsized value contributions relative to others.
+Strategy determines which areas deliver outsized value contribution relative to others – then the operating model allocates resources and priority to them.
 While this sounds easy, it’s often left out for two reasons:

 This process is the missing link, since it determines not only how to design a winning strategy, but also where to allocate resources to execute.
 The most important step is to determine which specific functions are crucial to achieving strategic objectives, then capabilities can be put in place to execute strategy.